byarbrough/ece382_lab01/README.md

 Assembly Language - "A Simple Calculator"

 ###Objective
 This lab saw the development of a simple calculator which took values from ROM and outputted results into RAM.
-The calculator was able to add, subtract, multiply, and clear until either the end command was recieved or RAM was filled (there was no prention of the latter; the program would have just crashed).
+The calculator was able to add, subtract, multiply, and clear until either the end command was received or RAM was filled (there was no prevention of the latter; the program would have just crashed).

 ###Preliminary Design
 Originally, I intended to build the program based on the following flowchart: